Welcome to our home learning page. Please find full details regarding our remote teaching and learning below.

 How will you monitor my child’s engagement, work and progress?

-Class teachers are keeping a daily record of each child’s engagement with Class Dojo.
+Class teachers will keep a daily record of each child’s engagement with Class Dojo.
 Where engagement is a concern, we will contact parents and carers either by Class Dojo, telephone or email to identify ways in which this can be improved.

 How will my child’s work and progress be assessed?